gaetansenn/vue-api/apps/docs/docs/guide/composables/introduction.md

 Here are some examples to illustrate this convention:

-1. For a file `api/cms/blogs/article.ts`:
+1. For a file `api/cms/article.ts`:
-   The generated composable name would be `useApiCmsBlogsArticle`
+   The generated composable name would be `useApiCmsArticle`

-2. For a file `api/cms/blogs/index.ts`:
+2. For a file `api/cms/index.ts`:
-   The generated composable name would be `useApiCmsBlogs`
+   The generated composable name would be `useApiCmsIndex`

 3. In the case where there's only an `index.ts` file in a folder:
-   For `api/users/index.ts`, the generated composable name would be `useApiUsers`
+   For `api/cms/blogs/index.ts`, the generated composable name would be `useApiCms`

 This convention works recursively, so there's no limit to the depth of the folder structure.